sdr-enthusiasts/docker-baseimage/README.md

 ## Purpose

-Provide a basic image, with all normal packages common to all installs of @mikenye ADSB, @fredclausen, or @kx1t SDR docker images, to reduce download time for users.
+Provide a basic image, with all normal packages common to all installs of [mikenye](https://github.com/mikenye/) ADSB, [fredclausen](https://github.com/fredclausen), or [kx1t](https://github.com/mikenye/) SDR docker images, to reduce download time for users.

 ## Installed Packages